Troplowitz/anmeldung-hugo/content/home.md

 1. You're staying as a foreigner for more than **3 months** (2 months in Berlin) *or*

-2. You're moved to a new location as an existing German resident for more than **6 months**.
+2. You've moved to a new location as an existing German resident for more than **6 months**.

 This means that a foreigner must find a permanent residence in this 3 (or 2) month period.
 A permanent residence can also be a hotel, or a friend's house with a sublease contract.